A new, stand-alone soul-searching and heart-warming saga following characters from the The Cornish Knot

 Matteo Borgoni is a desperate man.
 He must succeed if he is to free his beloved wife, held captive by her father in Melbourne.
 His picture framing skills establish him with the artists of Dunedin in 1863, but he has many doubts, and many more obstacles to overcome.

-In 1913, Tommaso, proprietor of the Invercargill branch of the Borgoni Picture Framers, befriends a rakish Italian portrait artist on the run from his past.
-As the ravages of World War One escalate, fear is constant but compassion brings unexpected consequences.
+Fifty years on, Luciano, a rakish Italian portrait artist on the run from his past, turns up at the Invercargill branch of Borgoni Picture Framers seeking refuge.
+As the ravages of World War One escalate, fear is constant, but compassion brings unexpected consequences.
 A terrifying pandemic is the last thing they need.

 Over a century later, a man recognises a portrait in an Auckland gallery, and demands it back.
 Amid another global pandemic, a marriage on the brink of failure, and a life and death struggle, the portrait exposes generations of family secrets and deceptions with life-changing results.